These are the top 7 dating lessons to learn from The Tinder Swindler, for singles and anyone using any dating app.

 Remember when mama taught you to never talk to strangers?
 You should also never, ever get on a jet with them, no matter how tempting it may be.
 Hollywood movies put this bug in our heads.
 A fantasy to be whisked away by this rich, handsome man, who will make us feel like a princess.
 This only happens in movies.
 If you want to be whisked away on a jet, helicopter or even first class on a regular flight… Get to know the person first.

-As tempting as it is to be spontaneous and go on an adventure, it’s not worth the rust.
+As tempting as it is to be spontaneous and go on an adventure, it’s not worth the risk.
 And let’s be honest, any sane and reasonable person wouldn’t just take you on their private jet after knowing you for less than an hour.
 Also, no one is worth leaving all your logic behind.
 Stop for a moment, think about it and only then act.
 If he disappears after you say no, then you know that he wasn’t worth it anyway.
 Anyone who’s worth your time, effort and affection, will not give up so easily.

 3. Don’t get involved with someone who has enemies